johbry17/Red-Light-Green-Light/README.md

 ## Acknowledgements
 - Thanks to the GTSRB team for making the dataset publicly available.
 - Thanks to HarvardX’s CS50 AI for the initial inspiration.

+<a id="cnn-footnote"></a>
+**[1]** CNN diagram inspired by _Deep learning for wireless capsule endoscopy: a systematic review and meta-analysis_, Soffer, Shelly, et al, _Gastrointestinal Endoscopy_, © 2020 American Society for Gastrointestinal Endoscopy.
+Image generated with AI and edited by Bryan Johns.
+Used for educational purposes only.
+If this use does not qualify as fair use, I am happy to remove the image upon request.

 ## Author
 Bryan Johns, September 2025